Bulleh Shah: Legacy

 In 2012, the government of Punjab, most populous province of Pakistan, renamed an important road in the provincial capital Lahore to "Bulleh Shah Road".
 In 2021, the government of Pakistan also approved his name for a road in the country.
 Pakistan's "largest renewable packaging facility" is also named after him.

-In 2007, Pakistani senator Chaudhry Manzoor Ahmed raised the proposal for establishment of Bulleh Shah University in Kasur.
 There is a housing community in Kasur called "Bulleh Shah Colony."
 Also, a road in Kasur is called "Baba Bulleh Shah Road."
 A roadway junction on Lahore Ring Road is called "Bulleh Shah Interchange."
-An educational institute called "Bulleh Shah Institute" operates in Badhni Kalan, India, since 2003.
+In 2023, a public hospital in Kasur was renamed to "Baba Bulleh Shah Hospital."

+An educational institute called "Bulleh Shah Institute" is operating in Badhni Kalan, India, since 2003.
+Another educational institute called "Bulleh Shah Law College" (affiliated with University of the Punjab) operates in Kasur.
+In 2007, Pakistani senator Chaudhry Manzoor Ahmed raised the proposal for establishment of Bulleh Shah University in Kasur.
+In 2023, the National Assembly of Pakistan passed a bill, proposed by Asiya Azeem, for the establishment of "Bulleh Shah International University" in Kasur.
+In 2024, Pakistani President Asif Ali Zardari reiterated the establishment of Bulleh Shah International University in Kasur.

+The renowned Pakistani businessman Syed Babar Ali mentioned Bulleh Shah in his autobiography, and the role played by his team in publishing his works.